americanexpress/earlybird/README.md

 ## Installation
 ### Linux & Mac
 Running the `build.sh` script will produce a binary for each OS, while the `install.sh` script will install Earlybird on your system.
-This will create a `.go-earlybird` directory in your home diretory with all the configuration files.
+This will create a `.go-earlybird` directory in your home directory with all the configuration files.
 Finally installing `go-earlybird` as an executable in `/usr/local/bin/`.
 ```
 ./build.sh && ./install.sh
 ```